 Kate Perry is the Director of the School Psychology Program.
 She works with the Program's Faculty Director, Dr. Frank Worrell, to ensure that the curriculum and training provided meets the standards of accreditation set forth by the American Psychological Association, the program approval standards of the National Association of School Psychologists, and the standards for the school psychology credential of the California Commission on Teacher Credentialing.
-She is also responsible for coordinating field work, practicum, and internship placements for students and providing oversight and support as needed.
-Dr. Perry also coordinates student recruitment, admissions and course scheduling, and contributes to the mission of the GSE.

-Prior to taking on this position, Dr. Perry taught courses and served as a clinical supervisor for the School Psychology program for 20 years.
+She is also responsible for coordinating practicum and internship placements for students and providing oversight and support as needed.
+Dr. Perry also coordinates student recruitment, admissions and course scheduling, and serves on committees that contribute to the mission of the BSE.
+Prior to taking on this position in 2019, Dr. Perry taught courses and served as a clinical supervisor for the School Psychology program for 20 years.
 She has also worked part-time as a school psychologist in local public schools since 1996.

-In 2002 she was awarded a National Academy of Education/Spencer Foundation postdoctoral fellowship for her research on the social context of early schooling and young children's school adjustment.
+In 2002 Dr. Perry was awarded a National Academy of Education/Spencer Foundation postdoctoral fellowship for her research on the social context of early schooling and young children's school adjustment.
 Her research focused on examining whether teaching practices, and in particular how students perceive these practices, play a role in the development of academic, behavioral, and socio-emotional competencies.

 Publications